 Maturity Levels

-All resources in this specification are assigned a "Maturity Level", known as FMM (after the well known CMM gradings).
+All resources in this specification are assigned a "Maturity Level", known as FMM (after the well known CMM grades).
 The FMM level can be used by implementers to judge how advanced - and therefore stable - a resource is.
 The following FMM levels are defined:

 the resource or profile (artifact) has been published on the current build